During Tech DD interviews, we’ve witnessed the differences between the needs of private equity and trade buyers.

 Looking for cross synergies.
 In fact, many businesses opt for the mish-mash option where they believe that they

 can adopt each other’s better practices and have a better process.

 Full integration of the acquired business, technology and teams to sit under a single brand.

-It was fascinating to see highly-experienced M&A integration attendees look at the H&J model and identify where their firm sat – and often that was in ‘Holding’, i.e. no clear strategy.
+It was fascinating to see highly-experienced M&A integration attendees look at the H&J model and identify where their firm sat.
+Typically they were in ‘Holding’, i.e. no clear strategy.

-You can read more about the Haspelagh and Jemison model and the headline sums it up nicely:
+You can read more about the Haspelagh and Jemison model, and the headline sums it up nicely:

 Better management of the pre‐acquisition decision‐making and the post‐acquisition integration processes can improve an acquisition’s potential to contribute to strategic renewal.The challenge of renewal through acquisitions, Philippe C. Haspeslagh, David B. Jemison